mframpton/seqfam/docs/tutorial_and_api.rst

 Having created a :py:obj:`gene_burden.CMC` object, the script calls its :py:func:`gene_burden.CMC.assign_variants_to_pop_frq_cats` method in order to map the variants to the desired PAF range categories.
 Multiple PAF columns (databases) are used here, ordered by descending preference.
-The mapping is stored in a new "pop_frq_cat" column in the genotypes :py:mod:`DataFrame`.
+The mapping is stored in a new *pop_frq_cat* column in the genotypes :py:mod:`DataFrame`.

 .. code-block:: python

    cmc = CMC()
    geno_df = cmc.assign_variants_to_pop_frq_cats(geno_df, pop_frq_col_l, {"rare":0.01,"mod_rare":0.05})

-Finally, the script calls the :py:meth:`gene_burden.CMC.do_multivariate_tests` method to perform the CMC tests, specifying the gene column for grouping the variants, and the new "pop_frq_cat" column for aggregation.
+Finally, the script calls the :py:meth:`gene_burden.CMC.do_multivariate_tests` method to perform the CMC tests, specifying the gene column for grouping the variants, and the new *pop_frq_cat* column for aggregation.

 .. code-block:: python

+   agg_col = "pop_frq_cat"
    cmc_result_df = cmc.do_multivariate_tests(sample_s, geno_df, group_col=gene_col, agg_col="pop_frq_cat", agg_val_l=["rare","mod_rare"], covar_df=covar_df, results_path=results_path)

 For each gene, this method performs a multivariate test, which is a log-likelihood ratio test based on Wilk’s theorem: